solo-io/workshops/gloo-mesh/README-advanced.md

 < content-length: 0
 <
 * Curl_http_done: called premature == 0
-* Connection #0 to host 172.18.0.230 left intact
+* Connection #0 to host 172.18.3.1 left intact
 ```

 ## Lab 2 : VM support

-In Istio 1.8, support for running workloads in the Service Mesh on VMs has been improved.

-So, let's see how we can configure our VM to be part of the Mesh.
+Let's see how we can configure a VM to be part of the Mesh.

 We are going to use a mix of the instructions provided on these 2 pages:
 - [Virtual Machine Installation](https://istio.io/latest/docs/setup/install/virtual-machine/)
 - [Virtual Machines in Multi-Network Meshes](https://istio.io/latest/docs/setup/install/virtual-machine/)

+To make it easier (and more fun), we'll use a Docker container to simulate a VM.

 Run the following command to make `cluster1` the current cluster.